Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 But I think it's such an important,

 it's such an important function.
+I'm farting with you.

 I've never knowingly farted into a microphone.
+Well, it's your first time.

+This would be the greatest day ever if Tug Bradley farted into my fart mic.
 Because then I can show my husband, like, see, celebrities love the fart mic, babe.

 Okay.

 You'd be like the first celebrity to fart.
+Is he appalled by a fart mic?
+Yeah.

-I know what the people want, and I want the fart mic, too.
+He doesn't want to give the people what they want.
+I know what the people want, and I want the fart mic too.

 Okay.

-But what I was going to say is.
+Such a fucking bullshit.
+But what I was going to say is,

 It's such an important function that horror has in society.
+And I think you play a really all monsters.

-And I think you play a really all monsters and you've even written a book about masks and the function and right of say a little bit about that.
+And you've even written a book about masks and the function and right of...

+Say a little bit about that.
 I know this book you wrote was based on a talk you gave.

 Yeah,

-it started as an as an illustrated lecture
+it started as an illustrated lecture.

-then it was suggested to me that it should be a book, which was cool because it was always very very difficult for me to
+then it was suggested to me that it should be a book, which was cool because it was always very, very difficult for me to

 squeeze all the material down into you know an hour for this illustrated lecture um and it was still difficult for me to squeeze everything down into the book so i